martinwrangenby/gui-autotest-wdio/README.md

 # Wdio e2e test framework

-This is a e2e test framework build using [webdriverIO](https://webdriver.io/) that is set to validate [this](https://www.volvocars.com/intl/v/car-safety/a-million-more) page.
+This is a e2e test framework built using [webdriverIO](https://webdriver.io/) that is set to validate [this](https://www.volvocars.com/intl/v/car-safety/a-million-more) page.
 The framework supports both functional and visual regression tests.

 ## Preconditions

-You need the following support tools installed
+Make sure your local machine has the following set of tools installed:

 - Docker
 - node (prefered version: 16.18)